 Honesty is a quality that will nearly always earn your clients’ confidence.
 Lawyers, unfortunately, have a terrible reputation for being dishonest.
 While you may not be able to influence the public’s opinion of attorneys, you can change the perception of one individual at a time by being honest and transparent in your interactions with them.

 To win over a client, for example, avoid exaggerating probable outcomes.
 Instead, convey the facts by accurately appraising a situation and providing appropriate advice to your clients.

 Also, be transparent about your prices and make sure that all fees are laid out on the table to prevent making your clients feel cheated afterward.

-Raising capital with personal injury law firm funding
+8 – Get capital with law firm funding

-Meanwhile, they must weigh high overhead expenditures, such as salaries and wages, rent, marketing, and other costs that keep the pressure on and the clients coming in.
+Meanwhile, they must weigh high overhead expenditures, such as salaries and wages, rent, marketing, and other costs, to keep the flow of clients coming in.

-These are the thousands, if not tens of thousands of dollars that legal firms must spend to progress each client’s case, which may easily amount to hundreds of thousands of dollars in disbursement investments.
+These are the thousands, if not tens of thousands, of dollars that law firms must spend to progress each client’s case, which may easily amount to hundreds of thousands of dollars in disbursement investments.

-While waiting for an official settlement via the court system, personal injury law firm financing offers financial assistance to both personal injury lawyers and individuals involved in personal injury claims.
+While waiting for an official settlement via the court system, personal injury law firm financing offers capital to both personal injury lawyers and individuals involved in personal injury claims.

-Litigation can take months to complete, and injured plaintiffs and even law firm owners (working on contingent fees) may become financially burdened because of medical bills and lost wages.
+Litigation can take months or years to complete, and injured plaintiffs and even law firm owners (working on contingent fees) may become financially burdened because of medical bills and lost wages.